IVSoftware/IVSoftware.Portable.SQLiteMarkdown/README.md

 ---

-## Split Contracts – Query Templates for Expression Parsing
+## Split Contracts â€“ Query Templates for Expression Parsing

-So let’s be clear.
-We’ve used a class to generate a SQL expression.
+So letâ€™s be clear.
+Weâ€™ve used a class to generate a SQL expression.
 When we perform the actual query, does the data type receiving the recordset need to be the same type?
 **It does not!**

-That’s the idea behind **Split Contracts** — you can separate the type used to **build the query** from the type used to **receive the results**.
+Thatâ€™s the idea behind **Split Contracts** â€” you can separate the type used to **build the query** from the type used to **receive the results**.
 The query model is just a template.
 It defines how to interpret the input expression, not how the data is stored or shaped.

 This lets you create purpose-specific templates that filter the same table in different ways.
 Want to search just by `Name`?
 Or only `Species`?
 Or maybe apply a strict tag match?
-Define a few small query classes and switch between them on the fly — even bind them to a dropdown in the UI.
+Define a few small query classes and switch between them on the fly â€” even bind them to a dropdown in the UI.

 ```csharp
 class SearchByName     { [QueryLikeTerm] public string Name { get; set; } }